alexgo-io/alexlab-doc/docs/product-features/surge/faqs.md

 # ❓  FAQs

 <details>
 <summary>What is ALEX Surge?</summary>

-**ALEX Surge** is a round-based liquidity incentives program that rewards participants for contributing to the ALEX decentralized exchange (DEX).
-It involves both **staking LP tokens** and **voting with ALEX/LiALEX tokens** to influence the distribution of rewards.
+**ALEX Surge** is a round-based liquidity incentives program designed to reward users who contribute to liquidity on the ALEX's decentralized exchange (DEX).
+Participants can vote with `ALEX` or `LiALEX` tokens to determine how `$ALEX` rewards are distributed among pools.
+Additionally, liquidity providers can stake their LP tokens to earn extra rewards.
+Each Surge round distributes approximately 5,000,000 `$ALEX` based on the voting results, making it a unique opportunity for liquidity providers to earn additional rewards beyond standard pool fees.

 </details>